How the Story Ends

 "How the Story Ends" is the ninth episode of the third season of the American thriller drama television series Yellowjackets.
 It is the 28th overall episode of the series and was written by executive producer Sarah L. Thompson, and directed by Ben Semanoff.
 It aired on Showtime on April 6, 2025, but it was available to stream two days earlier on Paramount+ with Showtime.

 The series follows a New Jersey high school girls' soccer team that travels to Seattle for a national tournament in 1996.
 While flying over Canada, their plane crashes deep in the wilderness, and the surviving team members are left stranded for nineteen months.
 The series chronicles their attempts to stay alive as some of the team members are driven to cannibalism.
 It also focuses on the lives of the survivors 25 years later in 2021, as the events of their ordeal continue to affect them many years after their rescue.
 In the episode, Shauna, Van and Misty debate on what to do with Melissa's situation.
-Flashbacks depict the group struggling with Shauna's deteriorating state, who forbids anyone from leaving the camp.
+Flashbacks depict the group struggling with Shauna's deteriorating state as Shauna forbids anyone from leaving the camp.

 According to Nielsen Media Research, the episode was seen by an estimated 0.095 million household viewers and gained a 0.01 ratings share among adults aged 18–49.
 The episode received positive reviews from critics; while Lauren Ambrose and Liv Hewson received high praise for their performances, critics considered the closure to Van's arc anticlimactic.